MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/network/reference.md

 ### Override the user agent

-To manually override the user agent, use the following steps.
+To manually override the user agent:

-1. Open the **Network Conditions** drawer.
+1. Open the **Network Conditions** drawer tool.

 1. Clear the **Select automatically** checkbox.

 1. Select a user agent option from the menu, or enter a custom user agent in the text box.

 <!-- ====================================================================== -->